Richard Mack

-Richard Ivan Mack (born December 27, 1952) is the former sheriff of Graham County, Arizona and a political activist.
-He is known for his role in a successful lawsuit brought against the federal government of the United States which alleged that portions of the Brady Handgun Violence Prevention Act violated the United States Constitution.
-He is a former lobbyist for Gun Owners of America (GOA) and a two-time candidate for United States Congress.
-Mack is also the founder of Constitutional Sheriffs and Peace Officers Association (CSPOA), and established the "County Sheriff Project" movement, both of whom reaffirm what they claim is the constitutional power to refuse to enforce federal laws.
-Further to this, he sits on the board of directors of the Oath Keepers, a far-right militia group.
+Richard Ivan Mack (born December 27, 1952) is an American political activist, who served as the sheriff of Graham County, Arizona from 1988 to 1996.
+A former lobbyist for Gun Owners of America, he is known for his role in a successful lawsuit which alleged that portions of the Brady Handgun Violence Prevention Act violated the United States Constitution.
+Mack is also the founder of Constitutional Sheriffs and Peace Officers Association and sits on the board of directors of the Oath Keepers.